-unavailability of human resources; unavailability of the site or equipment; unavailability of the suppliers; unavailability of information

-The table in the Health Service Continuity Plan template also provides space to fill out secondary objectives.
+unavailability of human resources ; unavailability of the site or equipment; unavailability of the suppliers; unavailability of information provides space to fill out secondary objectives.
 These may be things the HCF sees as second in priority but would still like to consider in the plan.